THE LAWYER'S TALE

 A bit of longing, longing for release.

-At such times all her suffering and joy
+At such times her suffering and joy

 Become one love no demon can destroy.